Dental Assistant Certification

 Some certified dental assistants may not want to work full time, either due to family responsibilities, personal health concerns, or any number of other factors.
 If that's the case for you, consider becoming a part-time dental assistant.

-As a part-time dental assistant, you will be performing the same tasks as a full-time dental assistant in a clinical setting, only on a part-time or flexible basis.
+As a part-time dental assistant, you'll perform the same tasks as a full-time dental assistant in a clinical setting, only on a part-time or flexible basis.
 This also allows you to build resume experience, which can be valuable if you later decide to pursue a full-time dental assistant role.

 How Much Money Can I Make With Dental Assistant Certification?